By Massimo Di Chiara, founder of Vi3ecoding — 11+ years in web, 100+ client projects shipped.

 Before publishing, do a 10-minute review:

-- Read every headline out loud
+- Read every headline out loud.
+If you stumble, rewrite.

 Then ship.
 You can always iterate — and with AI, iteration takes minutes, not days.